 Instead, the skills you will learn in HypnoBirthing classes are aimed at helping you relax, and changing your state of mind to reduce fear and stress — ultimately improving your experience and helping to ease the process of labor.

 Some may view childbirth and labor as scary, painful, and intense.
-Getting pregnant after a C-section can make birth seem even more daunting.
+Bad experiences can lead to birth trauma and postpartum PTSD.

 HypnoBirthing introduces a new vocabulary to birthing parents that provides a more gentle approach.
 It offers a more positive view on labor, using gentle and positive words.
 For example, “surge” vs “contraction” and “blossoming” vs “dilation.”